PyLops/pylops/docs/source/gpu.rst

-Finally, let us consider a problem where the operator can be written as a :class:`pylops.basicoperators.VStack` of PyLops operators and the model vector can be fully transferred to the GPU.
+Finally, let us consider a problem where the operator can be written as a :class:`pylops.VStack` of PyLops operators and the model vector can be fully transferred to the GPU.
-We can use again the :class:`pylops.basicoperators.ToCupy` operator, however this time we will only use it to move the output of each operator to the CPU.
+We can use again the :class:`pylops.ToCupy` operator, however this time we will only use it to move the output of each operator to the CPU.
 Since we are now in a special scenario, where the input of the overall operator sits on the GPU and the output on the
-CPU, we need to inform the :class:`pylops.basicoperators.VStack` operator about this.
+CPU, we need to inform the :class:`pylops.VStack` operator about this.
 This can be easily done using the additional ``inoutengine`` parameter.
 Let's see this with an example: